Meet the Maestros: Exceptional San Diego Music Teachers Ready to Inspire

 With over a decade of teaching experience, David Grayeb has become a popular choice for private lessons to students of any age, from beginner to advanced.
 He has been playing and performing music since the age of 8.
 Beginning with piano, he quickly started playing in various competitions and recitals under the tutelage of internationally acclaimed pianist, Patti Wiggins.

 At age 11, he began playing saxophone, with which he had received several Jazz awards throughout junior high and high school.
+At 14, he developed an interest in the electric guitar and has been in multiple Rock bands ever since.
+David is a very popular teacher with our students and teaches piano, guitar, bass, and ukulele.

 Joe Silva